olledejong/Playstation-5-AutoBuyer/README.md

 Webshop       | Method of payment
 ------------- | -------------
 Coolblue      | Bank Transfer
-BOL.COM       | Afterpay (availability depends per account) Mediamarkt    | Paypal
+BOL.COM       | Afterpay (availability depends on account) Mediamarkt    | Paypal

 For the usage of the auto-buy feature, set the *auto_buy* value to true.
 To be able to make the automatic purchase of items successful,